andrewvaughan/mymac/README.md

 The `PROFILE` value equates to any `config.PROFILE.yml` file in the root directory of the folder.
 By defauly, a `work` and `personal` set of configurations are provided.
 Additional profiles can be added to suit your needs.

+If you are running into problems, you can also run the install script in debug mode by adding `-- -d` to the line above.
+For more verbose logging, use `-v` instead of `-d`.

 > *Note:* This installer can take some time.
 It is recommended that this script be monitored.
 You may be asked to
 > enter your `sudo` password multiple times during installation, due to timeouts in the base system.